Omanshu209/ANN-Classifier-Hub/README.md

 ```

 ## Credits
-The models available in this repository is created and trained by **Omanshu**.
+The models available in this repository are created and trained by **Omanshu**.